Ghostbusters: Frozen Empire: Plot

-Ray, accompanied by Phoebe and Podcast, visits Dr. Hubert Wartzki, a New York Public Library research librarian and anthropologist, who explains the orb was built over four thousand years ago in Southwest Asia by sorcerers known as the Firemasters to imprison Garraka, a demigod who sought to conquer humanity with endowment of "Kusharit Umoti", or the Death Chill, which can kill living creatures through fear alone.
-Nadeem's grandmother was of the lineage of the Firemasters, who prevented Garraka from escaping the orb in 1904 during a mock ritual conducted by members of the Manhattan Adventurers' Society, whom he froze to death.
-Garraka was confined in the orb due to being vulnerable to brass.
-This, combined with fire, and the removal of his horns trapped him within the orb.
+Ray takes Phoebe and Podcast to visit Doctor Hubert Wartzki, a research librarian and anthropologist at the New York Public Library, who explains that the orb was invented over four thousand years ago in West Asia by sorcerers known as the Firemasters.
+It was intended to imprison Garraka, a demigod who sought to conquer humanity by inflicting fear powerful enough to freeze living creatures to death.
+Garraka's vulnerability to fire and brass, coupled with the removal of his horns, allowed the Firemasters to trap him within the orb.
+Nadeem's grandmother was of the Firemasters' lineage and prevented Garraka from escaping in 1904 after he murdered the members of the Manhattan Adventurers' Society, who were conducting a mock ritual to free him.

-When the trio attempts to stop the escaped Possessor from stealing a phonographic recording of the club's ritual, Peck exploits Phoebe's involvement to shut down the Ghostbusters.
-After an argument with Gary and her mother, Phoebe runs away and takes Melody to Winston's research center.
-She uses his extraction equipment to project herself as a ghost for two minutes so the duo can physically interact.

-Melody reveals she had been secretly working with Garraka, who has offered her passage to the afterlife.
+When the trio attempts to stop the escaped Possessor from stealing a phonographic recording of the society's ritual, Peck exploits Phoebe's involvement to condemn the Ghostbusters' headquarters and confiscate their equipment.
+After an argument with Gary and her mother, Phoebe runs away and takes Melody to Winston's research center, where she uses his extraction equipment to project herself as a ghost for two minutes so she can physically interact with Melody.
+However, Melody reveals she has been secretly collaborating with Garraka, who has offered her passage to the afterlife.
 By controlling Phoebe's disembodied spirit, Garraka forces her physical body to recite the ritual chant.
-He then escapes, recovers his removed horns at Nadeem's residence and begins freezing the city.
-Realizing Garraka will free the ghosts in the containment unit after freeing ones at the center, the Ghostbusters gather to defend their headquarters.
-They are aided by Nadeem, who dons the Firemaster brass armor kept by his grandmother and attempts to master his powers.
+He then escapes, recovers his removed horns at Nadeem's residence and begins terrorizing the city.
+Knowing Garraka will liberate the ghosts in the containment unit after freeing the ones at the center, the Ghostbusters gather to defend their headquarters.
+They are aided by Nadeem, who dons the brass Firemaster armor kept by his grandmother and attempts to master his powers.

-Garraka overpowers them and breaches the containment unit.
-Phoebe electroplates Egon Spengler's proton pack with brass to strengthen it; Melody atones for her misdeeds by helping Nadeem utilize his powers to weaken Garraka.
-Ray, with help from his fellow veteran Ghostbusters (including Janine Melnitz), captures Garraka by turning the ruptured containment unit into a giant ghost trap.
-A passage is opened for Melody, and she reconciles with Phoebe before departing for the afterlife to reunite with her family.
-As the city thaws, the Ghostbusters are hailed as heroes again, with Peck forced to support the team and reinstate Phoebe.
-The Ghostbusters begin pursuing escaped ghosts, including the Sewer Dragon and Slimer across New York City.
+Garraka overpowers them and breaches the containment unit, but Phoebe confronts him and electroplates her proton pack with brass to strengthen it; Melody atones for her misdeeds by helping Nadeem utilize his powers to weaken Garraka.
+Ray, with help from his fellow veteran Ghostbusters including Janine Melnitz, reconfigures the containment unit to serve as a greater ghost trap and defeat Garraka.
+A passage is opened for Melody and she reconciles with Phoebe before departing for the afterlife to reunite with her family.
+With the city saved, the Ghostbusters are hailed as heroes again, with Peck forced to support the team and reinstate Phoebe, before pursuing the liberated ghosts, including Slimer and the Mini-Pufts.

 Cast

-Additionally, Kevin Mangold and Ian Whyte serve as the puppeteers for Slimer and Garraka, respectively, though the latter's voice performers were uncredited.
-Shelby Young and Ryan Bartley also appear uncredited as the voices of the Mini-Pufts, tiny versions and replicated forms of the Stay Puft Marshmallow Man, with Young returning from Afterlife.
+Additionally, Kevin Mangold and Ian Whyte serve as the puppeteers for both Slimer and Garraka, respectively, though the latter's voice performers were uncredited.
+Shelby Young and Ryan Bartley additionally appear, uncredited, as the vocal effects of the Mini-Pufts, miniature doppelgängers of the Stay Puft Marshmallow Man, with Young returning from Afterlife.
 John Rothman cameos as New York Public Library administrator Roger Delacorte, reprising his role from the first film.